Ask Dr. B

 Though end-of-life care is something all pets will eventually need, it is not taught or emphasized in most veterinary schools.
 Veterinary professionals who wish to provide this care need to seek out extra training and education to be able to do so effectively.
 The most widely accepted platform for this is the International Association for Animal Hospice and Palliative Care (IAAHPC) certification.
 This is a paid certification that consists of a year of instruction and a comprehensive exam.
 Veterinarians and technicians who are certified must also continue their education and recertify every 5 years.

 Relieving animal suffering is my passion and for that reason I have always had a focus on end-of-life care.
 I see this as a time where pets’ physical, social and emotional needs often go unmet because pet owners don’t have the resources or the support they need.
-To this end, I became certified in small animal euthanasia techniques via the Companion Animal Euthanasia Training Academy while I was a student and has been helping pet families say goodbye to their companions in their homes since I became a veterinarian.
+To this end, I became certified in small animal euthanasia techniques via the Companion Animal Euthanasia Training Academy while I was a student and have been helping pet families say goodbye to their companions via in home pet euthanasia since I became a veterinarian.
 I now embark on the next phase of my learning as I have started the IAAHPC certification.
 I look forward to continuing to share the wisdom I have learned with pet parents and pet lovers so that we can all support our pets to age with grace.

 Resources for further reading: